12th SS Panzer Division Hitlerjugend: Normandy

+Rommel ordered the 1st SS Panzer Corps (Hitlerjugend, Panzer Lehr and 21st Panzer divisions) to attack between Caen and Bayeux, though the other divisions were not ready for a coordinated attack; 21st was still engaged, Panzerlehr was not formed up after travelling to the front.
+This left the 12th to carry out a more limited operation and within the division Mohnke ’s battlegroup was low on fuel and Meyer’s battlegroup were not recovered from the previous day.

 The attack at 03:30 hours on 8 June had little initial success.
 The various companies in the attacking battalion failed to coordinate effectively and suffered many casualties.
 Facing Canadian artillery and the supporting heavy machine guns of the Cameron Highlanders of Ottawa, the 1st Battalion of the 12th SS was forced to fall back.
 Despite their losses, the Regina Rifles stood their ground.
 The Hitlerjugend division was criticized for performing inadequately in the opening days of the Normandy campaign, with the Canadian Brigadier, Harry Foster, later noting that "no use was made of the fact that the Reginas' flanks were exposed; instead, the enemy flung himself straight against the strongest points and utterly failed to exploit the undoubted weakness of his opponent's position".

 On the Canadian right, the 2nd Battalion attacked the Royal Winnipeg Rifles defending the village of Putot-en-Bessin at 06:30 hours.
 The battalion managed to break into the village and surround several companies, pushing the Winnipeg Rifles out of the village by 13:00 hours and inflicting 256 casualties – of which 175 were taken prisoner.
 Later that day, a counter-attack by the Canadian Scottish Regiment, with artillery, tank and tank-destroyer support, re-took Putot with the SS giving up the struggle for the village and withdrawing around midnight.
 Oliver Haller concluded that "It is evident that the 12th SS was not capable of conducting successful offensive operations against prepared positions in Normandy.
 Artillery and anti-tank guns were the key to victory, and the Allies possessed large numbers of these effective weapons.
-All of the German assaults were checked and defeated in detail.
+(Note: The 3rd Canadian division had been reinforced with additional artillery and anti-tank guns in expectation of German counter attack) All of the German assaults were checked and defeated in detail.
 The 3rd Canadian Division had won a decisive victory".